udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ### 7.5 Key Rings and Identity

-User accounts are application specific.
-Any account is associated with an app.
-Different apps don’t share accounts.

-But account registering needs the help from the Universal Asset Wallet, for security.

-#### 7.5.1 Acount creation

-#### 7.5.2 Key
 Today’s cryptocurrency wallets put too much burden on end users in managing their accounts/passwords.
 People feel so much pressure in keeping the account credentials in safe place and in the meantime still feeling convenient to use them.